Top Destinations in North Island

 New Zealand holidays: glamping on the North Island

 New Zealand's land has been carved out over millions of years by glaciers and volcanoes, which has created a dramatic landscape perfect for glamping adventures.
 The North Island is no exception to that statement; here you will find active volcanoes, Pacific island sanctuaries, famous movie sets, and rich Maori history.
-There’s Northland and the Bay of Islands with remarkable coastlines and stunning vistas; in Auckland you will find a cultural melting pot of food, wine, music, and art, with easy day trips to black sand beaches and volcanic cones.
+There are Northland and the Bay of Islands with remarkable coastlines and stunning vistas; in Auckland, North Island you will find a cultural melting pot of food, wine, music, and art, with easy day trips to black sand beaches and volcanic cones.
 The Coromandel peninsula is one of the best places to go in New Zealand and known for its pristine beaches with plenty of activities and attractions like fishing, hiking, diving, and more!
 Get out of the cities and off the beaten path and your exploring will bring you to the country’s fertile heartland with lush forests, dramatic mountains, and steep gorges.
-Other popular holiday destinations on the North Island include Waikato, Rotorua, the Bay of Plenty, Taupo, Hawkes Bay, Whanganui, Taranaki, Wellington, Wairarapa….we could go on and on, but we think you get the point.
+Other popular holiday destinations on the North Island, New Zealand include Waikato, Rotorua, the Bay of Plenty, Taupo, Hawkes Bay, Whanganui, Taranaki, Wellington, Wairarapa….we could go on and on, but we think you get the point.
 There are so many amazing places to go on holiday in New Zealand, with so many amazing North Island accommodations to choose from.
 Go glamping on the North Island and start crossing off your New Zealand bucket list!

 Best things to do in New Zealand: North Island